scipy-conference/scipy_proceedings/papers/donath/donath-pylira.rst

 but images taken by magnetic resonance imaging or fluorescence microscopy show Poisson noise too.
 For each individual photon, the incident direction, energy and arrival time is measured.
-Based on this information the event can be binned into two dimensional data structures to form an actual image.
+Based on this information, the event can be binned into two dimensional data structures to form an actual image.